Hear what participants say about their volunteer experiences:

 or call 874-7499.

 Class size is limited to 35 people; applicants are accepted on a first-come, first-served basis.
-Return the completed application to: The Office of Volunteer Services at P.O.
-Box 6015, Columbia, MO 65205 or fax to 573-874-7546.
-Questions?
-E-mail us at volunteer@GoColumbiaMO.com.
+To register e-mail us at volunteer@GoColumbiaMO.com.